airbytehq/airbyte/docs/integrations/sources/google-analytics-v4.md

 ## Prerequisites

 * JSON credentials for the service account that has access to Google Analytics.
-For more details check [instructions](https://support.google.com/analytics/answer/1009702#zippy=%2Cin-this-article)
+For more details check [instructions](https://support.google.com/analytics/answer/1009702)
 * OAuth 2.0 credentials for the service account that has access to Google Analytics
 * Property ID
-* Date Range Start Date
+* Start Date
+* Custom Reports (Optional)
 * Data request time increment in days (Optional)

 ## Custom reports